 Tesla said it would buy the NUMMI plant for $42 million.
 Toyota said it would invest $50 million in Tesla, maker of electric vehicles.
 The promises have yet to become a formal agreement, though.

-A congressman from the East Bay, Rep. John Garamendi, D-Walnut Grove, said
+A congressman from the East Bay, Rep. John Garamendi, D-Walnut Grove, said it's possible the NUMMI factory could be used for more than electric vehicles.
+After all, the auto factory measures about 5.4 million square feet.

 "There's a lot of room there," Garamendi said during an interview Monday in Fremont.
 "You could have high-speed rail, light rail, electric motors being built there."